Donald Mowat: Life and career

 Donald was born and raised in Montreal, Quebec, Canada to British parents.
 He was invited to become a member of Academy of Motion Picture Arts and Sciences in 1999.
-He served on the board of directors for the Actors' Fund of Canada (2008-2014) and Board member representing the Art Department Branch of the Academy of Canadian Cinema & Television (2007-2011).
+He served on the board of directors for the Actors' Fund of Canada (2008–2014) and Board member representing the Art Department Branch of the Academy of Canadian Cinema & Television (2007–2011).
 He is an active member of the education and membership committee member for BAFTA Los Angeles and BAFTA UK.
 He served twelve years as an executive makeup artists branch member at AMPAS.
-He is also a member of IATSE, BECTU, and the European Film Academy represented by the United Talent Agency.
+He is also a member of IATSE, BECTU, and the European Film Academy.
+He is represented by United Talent Agency in Beverly Hills, California.

 Donald was awarded a Queen Elizabeth II Diamond Jubilee Medal in 2012 and the Sovereign's Medal for Volunteers by The Governor General for Canada in 2018 for his volunteer work with high school students for BAFTA LA education outreach.

+At the 2024 Hollywood Beauty Awards, Donald was honored with the Outstanding Achievement in Make-Up Award, presented by Dune star Dave Bautista.
+Additionally, he has served on juries for the Denver Film Festival and Middleburg Film Festival, and has been featured in numerous industry publications and podcasts, including The Team Deakins Podcast.
+He is an active volunteer for the annual Student Academy Awards and the Nicholl Fellowships in Screenwriting.